 Katherine Calvin is a third-year graduate student from Fayetteville, Tennessee.
 She received her BA in Art History and English Literature from Vanderbilt University in 2013 and her MA in Art History from the University of North Carolina at Chapel Hill in 2015 with the master’s thesis, “Touching Watelet: L’Art de peindre and the Performance of Philosophical Materialism.”
 Broadly, she studies 18th and early 19th-century European art and visual culture under the direction of Dr. Mary Sheriff and is pursuing an external minor in English Literature.
 She is interested in the intersection of word and image in book production and the history of the book as it relates to theories of knowledge production, particularly ideas of nationalism and otherness.
 She is currently researching cross-cultural exchange among France, Britain, and the Ottoman Empire as relates to the topic of ruins.

-Miranda Elstonis a Ph.D. candidate at UNC Chapel Hill working with Dr. Tania String.
-Her dissertation project, “Spatial Interaction: Architectural Representation in Early Tudor England” explores the theme of sixteenth-century experience and perception of architectural space through pictorial representations.
-Miranda completed her undergraduate studies at Western Washington University and earned her MA in the History of Design and Curatorial Studies offered jointly by Parsons, School of Design and Cooper Hewitt, Smithsonian Design Museum, with her thesis “Henry VIII & Interiors of Persuasion: Henrician Magnificence within the Ceremonial Chambers of Whitehall Palace.”
-She has worked as a consultant researcher and digital developer for Local Projects, where she worked on digital installations for the National Building Museum, the National Museum of American Jewish History, and the National September 11 Memorial & Museum.
-She has previously been awarded the Kress Fellowship for Applied Research at the Ackland Art Museum, Maynard Adams Fellowship for the Public Humanities, and the Thomas F. Ferdinand Summer Research Fellowship.
+Miranda Elston is a Ph.D. candidate at UNC-Chapel Hill working with Dr. Tania String.
+Her dissertation project, “Spatial Interaction: Architectural Representation in Early Tudor England,” explores the theme of sixteenth-century experience and perception of architectural space through literary and pictorial examples.
+Miranda completed her undergraduate studies at Western Washington University and earned her MA in the History of Design and Curatorial Studies offered jointly by Parsons, School of Design and Cooper Hewitt, Smithsonian Design Museum.
+She has worked as a consultant researcher and digital developer for Local Projects, where she consulted on digital installations for the National Building Museum, the National Museum of American Jewish History, and the National September 11 Memorial & Museum.
+In 2017, she conducted research in England after being awarded the Thomas F. Ferdinand Summer Research Fellowship and Fall-Off Campus Fellowship.
+She has previously been awarded the Kress Fellowship for Applied Research, the Maynard Adams Fellowship for the Public Humanities, and the Visiting Scholar Award at the Yale Center for British Art.

 Davenne Essif completed her undergraduate degree in Art History through the Chancellor’s Honors Program at the University of Tennessee Knoxville.
 She is currently a student of Daniel J. Sherman and is working on research for her PhD dissertation tentatively titled, “La Mère Moderne: Motherhood in French Visual Culture 1910-1940.”